ezeeworld/B4S-Android-SDK/README.md

 ## Installation

 ### Add jar libraries
-1. Open your application in Eclipse
+1. Open your application project
 2. Drop the jar files found in `sdk/libs` directly into the `libs` fodler of your existing Android project.

 ### Add Google Play Services